Pawel20240101/BabyLLama/README.md

 3. Supervised finetune of Qwen2.5-0.5B Base using QLoRA (Google Codelabs) Attached are the .ipynb files and a link to the repository.

+👉 Check the DOC folder for project documentation:

+Attached are the .ipynb files and a link to the repository.

 https://huggingface.co/pawelzm